TrellixVulnTeam/swahilipython_SCMU/Doc/library/xdrlib.rst

 .. exception:: ConversionError

-   Class derived from :exc:`Error`.
+   Class derived kutoka :exc:`Error`.
 Contains no additional instance variables.

 Here is an example of how you would catch one of these exceptions::

-   import xdrlib
+   agiza xdrlib
    p = xdrlib.Packer()
    try:
        p.pack_double(8.01)